check-spelling/pyephember/README.md

 The API is a basic HTTPS API returning data in JSON format.
 For more details see [here](API.md)

-Disclaimer: I have no connection with EPH Controls so cannot guarentee that these API calls will always be valid.
+Disclaimer: I have no connection with EPH Controls so cannot guarantee that these API calls will always be valid.